-Level Two: Department Chairperson
+Level Two: Department Chairperson or Program Dean

-A student who is not satisfied with the decision rendered by the faculty member may write a request (email is acceptable) or further review to the Department Chairperson.
+A student who is not satisfied with the decision rendered by the faculty member may write a request (email is acceptable) for further review to the Department Chairperson or Program Dean.
 All supporting documents must be included in the letter.
 The Department Chairperson must inform the student and faculty member in writing (email is acceptable) of the decision within three (3) business days after receipt of the appeal letter.